ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Chipyard uses the Tethered Serial Interface (TSI) to communicate with the target.
-TSI is the implementation of the HTIF interface that is used to send commands to the
+TSI is the implementation of the HTIF that is used to send commands to the
 RISC-V target.
 These TSI commands are simple R/W commands
 that are able to probe the DUT's memory space.
 In simulation, these TSI commands connect
 to a ``SimSerial`` (located in the ``generators/testchipip`` project) simulation C++